 Letting go can be challenging, but accepting that you can’t do everything yourself is important.

-“Giving up being ‘the go-to expert’ takes tremendous confidence and perspective even in the healthiest environments,” Carol Walker, the president of Prepared to Lead, a consulting firm that focuses on developing young leaders, told the Harvard Business Review.
+“Giving up being ‘the go-to expert’ takes tremendous confidence and perspective even in the healthiest environments,” says Carol Walker, president of Prepared to Lead—a consulting firm that focuses on developing young leaders.